progamer63/dynmap-markers-howto/README.md

 the second line is for your label<br/>
 the third line is for an icon [see embed for list]<br/>
 the fourth line is for the set<br/>

+you can find sets by doing /dmarkers listsets. its magic. <br/>
 ![Screenshot](/images/icons.webp)